How to Dry a Wet Carpet?

 Here are the steps you need to take:

-5. Diatomaceous earth, which is also referred to as cat sand, can be applied generously to carpeting in order to aid water extraction.
-This substance, which is natural, is non-toxic to humans and pets and will absorb much of the water.
-Once you lay a liberal amount of it down, you can use a rake or a large broom move it around until the area is no longer wet.
+Diatomaceous earth, which is also referred to as cat sand, can be applied generously to carpeting in order to aid water extraction.
+This substance, which is natural and non-toxic to humans and pets, will absorb much of the water.
+Once you lay a liberal amount of it down, you can use a rake or a large broom to move it around until the area is no longer wet.
 Diatomaceous earth can be swept up, dried, and used again as long as there is no other debris in it.

-A company specializing in water removal will know just how to dry a wet carpet, as well as floors, walls and other areas, safely and prevent any future mold growth.
+A company specializing in water removal and water damage restoration will know exactly how to dry a wet carpet, as well as floors, walls and other areas, safely and prevent any future mold growth.
 Before making a choice of who to go with, be sure to check to see if their service is guaranteed to dry the carpet, padding and floors.
 It’s a good sign if they are bonded, affiliated with any professional organizations in their industry, have testimonials on their website, or will offer references.

 Remember, wet carpets left untreated will lead to mold growth!
 For the safety of your home and family, dry wet carpet as soon as possible.